zpscott/dagger/producers.md

 `UserHtmlTemplate` come from; we’re assuming that the Dagger module `UserModule` provides those types.)

+Each of these producer methods will be scheduled on the thread pool that we specify via the binding to `@Production Executor`.
+Note that even though the provides method that specifies the executor is unscoped, the production component will only ever get one instance from the provider; so in this case, only one thread pool will be created.

 To build this graph, we use a `ProductionComponent`:

 ```java